usnistgov/nist-mud/README.md

-This repository publishes a scalable implementation of the IETF MUD standard.

 The MUD standard specifies access controls for IOT devices.
 IOT devices are special purpose devices that implement a dedicated function.
 Such devices have communication patterns that are known a-priori.